dmbarbour/awelon/doc/Compression.md

 ## Octet-Aligned, Variable Width LZSS

-It might be better to stick with LZSS and accept the -12.5% worst case in order to guarantee a simple, deterministic compression result.
-In practice, the worst-case should not happen for ABC.
-I think we can still do this octet-aligned, which will be nicer if we decide to run a subsequent Huffman encoding or similar.
+Would it be better to stick with LZSS and accept the -12.5% worst case in order to guarantee a simple, deterministic compression result?
+For most of ABC, the worst case won't happen.
 Consider:

 1. repeatedly encode an octet of flag bits followed by eight body-elements
 2. upon reaching end of the data, just stop, even if flag-bits remain